 DEHANTHOR VALLEY Extensive area of low land located between the cities of Duquellah and Torvaan in the central east of Quahnarren.
 This region also features The Skar and its many tributaries, and is mostly fertile farming land set within rolling hills and forests.
 A wide variety of crops and animals are farmed here due to the favourable soils and plentiful rainfall, and the region is also the home of many rare species of plants, insects, small mammals and birds.

-DERRIGOR, KHOLL Hawk-faced with a thick, drooping moustache and narrowed eyes as dark and as unfriendly as the coldest, blackest night, Kholl travels continuously across the south-eastern region, accosting and assaulting those he desires to steal from.
+DERRIGOR, KHOLL Hawk-nosed with a thick, drooping moustache and narrowed eyes as dark and as unfriendly as the coldest, blackest night, Kholl travels continuously across the south-eastern region, accosting and assaulting those he desires to steal from.
 A child runaway exposed to threats and violence from a very young age, he has a turbulent mind set within a restless body, always moving on to evade scrutiny or incarceration.
-Kholl is also missing a piece from the top of his right ear, leaving a distinctive ragged hole much like the bite of a small animal.
+Kholl is also missing a piece from the top of his left ear, leaving a distinctive ragged hole much like the bite of a small animal.

 DIVINE SERPENT, THE Theological order promising great fortune and eternal life.
 Followers of The Divine Serpent believe in a spiritual shape-shifting entity, which manifests itself in the form of a hairless man featuring three iridescent serpentine eyes.
 They claim that there can be no greater purpose than to awaken within his powerful embrace, and that only those who dedicate themselves to the worship and proclamation of this remarkable being can reap the rewards promised – all others will succumb to ruin and decay.